sp1d5r/Sophia-AI/README.md

 # Sophia - AI
 This is a chatbot made using the chatterbot module in python, it involves machine learning and is a basic artificial intellegence.
 It can easily be adjusted to include more data.

+-- Update --
+This doesn't use machine learning or any fancy AI, it's a module installed when I was younger and I haven't updated it out of nostalgia.
+Instead consider this an out-of-date guide for the chatterbot module.

 ## Change the Name
 to change Sophia's name to something else just open up the `Sophia_Train.py` and then travel to the begining part where it says
 ``` python